manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

 The starting point for this demo is the database with no columns encrypted - the data is initially not protected.
 The demo shows how to reach the following two objectives:

 1. Protect sensitive data in the database by encrypting it in-place.
-2. Ensure the Contoso HR web application can run rich queries on database columns after encrypting the columns.
+2. Ensure the Contoso HR web application can continue run rich queries on database columns after encrypting the columns.

 During the demo, you will use two instances of SQL Server Management Studio (SSMS):

 - DBA's instance - when using it, you will assume the role of a DBA.
 - Security Adminsitrator's instance - when using it, you will assume the role of a Security Administrator, who configures Always Encrypted in the database.

 ### Prepare for the demo
 Perform the below steps before you show the demo.

 1. Close all running SSMS instances.
 2. Prepare DBA's instance of SSMS.
     1. Start SSMS.
     2. In the Connect to Server dialog:
         1. In the main page of the dialog, enter your database server name.
 Set `Authentication` to `Azure Active Directory – Universal with MFA`.
 In the `User Name` field, enter your Azure AD username.
 You should enter the same username, you've used to sign in to Azure, when you set up your demo environment.

            ![Connect to Server](./img/ssms-connect-to-server-main-page.png)

         2. Click the `Options >>` button, select the `Connection Properties` tab and enter the database name(`ContosoHR`).

            ![Connection Properties](./img/ssms-connect-to-server-connection-properties-page.png)